 - 9.10.1 On a quarterly basis, every law enforcement agency shall report internal affairs activity to the County Prosecutor on an internal affairs summary report form attached as Appendix K (The fillable form may be found on the Attorney General's website).
 Each County Prosecutor will provide those law enforcement agencies-including municipal police departments-in their jurisdiction with instructions on completing the forms, and a reporting schedule. - 9.10.2 The summary report forms must contain sufficient information to enable the County Prosecutor to identify warning signs of potential deficiencies in the internal affairs process.
 At a minimum, each report must include a brief summary of each internal affairs complaint that was pending before the agency at any point during the reporting period.
-The summary shall at least include the nature of the complaint, the date the complaint was received, the current status of the complaint, and, if the case is closed, the final disposition of the complaint with any discipline imposed.
+The summary shall at least include the nature of the complaint, the date the complaint was received, the

+- current status of the complaint, and, if the case is closed, the final disposition of the complaint with any discipline imposed.
 A sample form is found at Appendix K. - 9.10.3 Honesty is an essential job function for every New Jersey law enforcement officer.
 Officers who are not committed to the truth, who cannot convey facts and observations in an accurate and impartial manner and whose credibility can be impeached in court cannot advance the State's interests in criminal matters.
 In addition, defendants in criminal matters may be entitled to certain evidence the prosecutor has concerning the credibility of prosecution witnesses, including police officers.
 Prosecutors are considered to possess such evidence even when law enforcement agencies create and maintain information concerning the honesty of individual officers.
 Furthermore, prosecutors may be required to provide such evidence to the court.
 It is therefore imperative that the internal affairs investigator assist prosecutors with their legal duty to review and, if necessary, disclose evidence that may impact the credibility of police officers.
 (See Attorney General Law Enforcement Directive No. 2019-6).
-Thus, the following matters shall be reported to the County Prosecutor so that he or she may evaluate the material's relevance:

-- (a) A finding that a police officer has filed a false report or submitted a false certification in any criminal, administrative, employment, financial or insurance matter in their professional or personal life;11 - (b) A pending court complaint or conviction for any criminal, disorderly persons, petty disorderly persons, municipal ordinance or driving while intoxicated matter; - (c) A finding that undermines or contradicts a police officer's educational achievements or qualifications as an expert witness; - (d) A finding of fact by a judicial authority or administrative tribunal that is known to the officer's employing agency that concludes that a police officer intentionally did not tell the truth in a matter; - (e) A sustained finding that a police officer intentionally mishandled or destroyed evidence; and - (f) A sustained finding that a police officer is biased against a particular gender or ethnic group. - 9.10.4 That law enforcement agencies report the above-listed incidents to the County Prosecutor's Office does not constitute a mandate or requirement that the information be disclosed to the court.
-Prosecutors should conduct an independent review of the information provided to determine whether it needs to be disclosed and whether the officer can participate in the prosecution of criminal cases. - 9.10.5 Once a decision is reached as to a particular case or defendant, the prosecutor shall, if necessary, discuss their decision with the internal affairs investigator and the law enforcement executive.
-If it is determined that an officer cannot participate in a criminal prosecution, the prosecutor must advise the agency whether the officer's disability is limited to a particular case, a particular category of cases or all criminal matters.
+Thus, the following matters shall be reported to the County Prosecutor so that he or she may evaluate the material's relevance: - (a) A finding that a police officer has filed a false report or submitted a false certification in any criminal, administrative, employment, financial or insurance matter in their professional or personal life;12 - (b) A pending court complaint or conviction for any criminal, disorderly persons, petty disorderly persons, municipal ordinance or driving while intoxicated matter; - (c) A finding that undermines or contradicts a police officer's educational achievements or qualifications as an expert witness; - (d) A finding of fact by a judicial authority or administrative tribunal that is known to the officer's employing agency that concludes that a police officer intentionally did not tell the truth in a matter; - (e) A sustained finding that a police officer intentionally mishandled or destroyed evidence; and - (f) A sustained finding that a police officer is biased against a particular gender or ethnic group. - 9.10.4 That law enforcement agencies report the above-listed incidents to the County Prosecutor's Office does not constitute a mandate or requirement that the information be disclosed to the court.
+Prosecutors should conduct an independent review of the information provided to determine whether it needs to be disclosed and whether the officer can participate in the prosecution of criminal cases.